VCU-ERB/xfig-3.2.8a/readme.md

     5. Click on actions on the top right page then click on edit inbound rules
     6. Click on the type and change it from SSH to RDP then click on save rules ![image](https://user-images.githubusercontent.com/82111747/148693103-6ba0b673-3542-4a25-a91a-d647ee64dd7f.png)

-3. Connecting the machine to your computer
+3. Connecting the machine to your computer (For Windows)
-    1. Open remote desktop connection then copy and paste your public IP to Computer box then click yes on the pop-up
+    1. Open remote desktop connection then copy and paste your public IP to Computer box then click yes on the security pop-up
     2. On the login page write the username "ubuntu" then log in then you are all done

+4. Connecting the machine to your computer (For Mac)
-For mac install Microsoft Remote Desktop Connection from the AppStore
+    1. Open the App Store and install Microsoft Remote Desktop
+    2. Open Microsoft Remote Desktop then copy and paste your public IP to the computer box then click yes on the security pop-up
+    3. On the login page write the username "ubuntu" then log in then you are all done

 **Notes**
 Every time you start and stop and instance the IP address changes you need to copy the new IP address to connect to your VM